lizzypokerface/pytest-for-software-testing/README.md

 - **Mocking**
     - Simulate dependencies and isolate units of code for testing, ensuring tests remain independent and focused.
+    - Use mocking when tests depend on external programs that cannot guarantee the same result each time (e.g., database queries or API calls that may yield different outcomes).
-    - For a list of other techniques used in software testing, see appendix.
+    - For a list of other techniques used in software testing, see the appendix.

 ## Up and Running